notesjor/KorAP-Docker/Readme.md

 }
 ```

-Then the service can be started with
+Then start the service with

 ```shell
 $ INDEX=./index docker-compose -p korap --profile=full up
 ```

+Login with `user1` and `password1`.
+To change authentication settings, see the `/kusvakt/ldap` folder inside the docker container and Kustvakt's [LDAP Settings Wiki](https://github.com/KorAP/Kustvakt/wiki/LDAP-Setting) for documentation.

 ## Corpus Conversion